 Top-notch content.
 Rock-solid design and manufacturing.
 Fast, efficient customer support.
 These factors are all crucial, but there are a handful of physical factors that also play a role in making your LED sink or swim.
 Let’s take a look.

 How big or small your sign is determines whether your patrons have to strain to read your message, or if they can see it from 4 blocks away.
+Your LED Success is directly dependent on its readability.

 Small signs—more so than large signs—require bigger font to make up for their physical limitations.
 Rather than trying to cram a paragraph onto your LED sign, go for a more clear and concise message.
 Shorter but BIGGER sales messages get read more than long, meandering ones (or ones that make your reader squint).